 With regards to the spread prices, you would normally see it shown as:

 In such a scenario the Bills, the favourites, are given a seven-point disadvantage at kick-off, applied only as far as bets on this market are concerned.
 So, if you back them, they need to win by at least eight points for your bet to win.
 On the other hand, if you had backed the Colts then if they win, tie, or lose by one to six points inclusive, then your bet wins.

 Half-Point Spreads To Avoid Ties

 Many spreads, as with handicaps in other sports, are set in half points, so rather than seven, you might see 6.5, thus eradicating the possibility of a tie when the handicap/spread has been applied.
 In our example above, should the game finish Buffalo 24-17 Indianapolis, the match would end as a tie as far as the bet is concerned.
 The spread only applies to the bet, so obviously the sides will not play OT in New York state because Darren from Rotherham has a tied handicap bet.
-Instead, your bet will be a push; as explained, this is akin to a void bet and means your stake is returned with no profit or loss.
+Instead, your bet will be a push; as explained, this is akin to a void bet and means your stake is returned with no net win or loss.

 This gives half-point spreads a real attraction for both the bookie and the punter as there will always be a winner.
 Let us imagine another game between the Detroit Lions and the Chicago Bears, predicted to be a closer contest.